-I/N (Note 1) Frequency range Sharing/compatibility conditions (Note 2) ≤ -10 dB for 20% of time Above 3 GHz Sharing with more than one co-primary service

-Note 1: These values of I/N apply to the aggregate interference from the operations of the shared service.

-Note 2: For purposes of this Recommendation, compatibility studies refer to those studies performed between FWS and:

-- systems in services having allocation on a secondary basis in bands allocated to the fixed service on a primary basis; - systems in services having allocation in other bands (e.g. in adjacent bands); or - sources of emissions other than radio services.
+I/N (Note 1) Frequency range Sharing/compatibility conditions (Note 2) ≤ -10 dB for 20% of time 10 dB for 20% of time Above 3 GHz Sharing with more than one co-primary se Note 2: For purposes of this Recor - systems in services havir nmendation, compatibility studies ng allocation on a secondary basis ng allocation in other bands (e.g. ir the operations of the shared service. refer to those studies performed between FWS and: in bands allocated to the fixed service on a primary basis; n adjacent bands); or